All testing is by appointment.

 - Masks must be worn in every Trinity Health facility throughout your visit.
 This includes while visiting in a patient’s room.

-- Due to a limited supply of masks to hand out, anyone entering a Trinity Health facility is REQUIRED TO BRING AND WEAR THEIR OWN FACE COVERING.
+- Due to a limited supply of masks to hand out, anyone entering a Trinity Health facility Is REQUIRED TO BRING AND WEAR THEIR OWN FACE COVERING.

 - Visitors seen without a mask will be asked to wear one.

 - Visitors MAY BE DENIED ACCESS if they refuse to comply with the mask policy.
-Exceptions are patients seeking emergency care and those unable to wear a mask.

 - If masks are not worn appropriately, Trinity Health reserves the right to ask a visitor to leave.